 We used several approaches to validate the model.
-First, we provided preliminary methods to manufacturers, patient groups, and clinical experts and results to patient groups, and clinical experts.
+First, we provided preliminary methods to esketamine's manufacturer, patient groups, and clinical experts and results to patient groups, and clinical experts.
 Based on feedback from these groups on our methods, we refined them in the model.
 Second, we evaluated face validity of changes in results by varying model input parameters.
 We performed model verification for model calculations using internal reviewers.
-Finally, we will provide the manufacturer of esketamine an opportunity to review and comment on the most recent version of the model base case during the comment period for this report.
+Finally, we provided the esketamine's manufacturer an opportunity to review and comment on the most recent version of the model base case during the comment period for this report.